Has India's coronavirus vaccine diplomacy hit a hurdle? | DW | 22.03.2021

-Growing concerns that India is sending more COVID vaccine shots to other nations than using them at home have called into question the nation's vaccine diplomacy.
+India's vaccine diplomacy is being called into question following a growing number of concerns the country is sending more COVID-19 inoculations abroad than what is being administered at home.

-India had administered nearly 45 million COVID vaccine shots to people across the country as of Sunday.
-At the same time, it had shipped over 60 million doses to 76 nations, delivered either under the COVAX mechanism or as part of commercial deals.
+India had administered nearly 45 million COVID-19 vaccine shots to people across the country as of Sunday.
+At the same time, it had shipped over 60 million doses to 76 nations, delivered either under the World Health Organization-backed COVAX mechanism or as part of commercial deals.

 It shows India's strong vaccine manufacturing capacity and ability to leverage it to boost the country's global image.